baychub/open_model_zoo/demos/object_detection_demo/README.md

 Other demo objectives are:

    * Video as input support via OpenCV\*
-   * Visualization of the resulting bounding boxes and text labels (from the labels file, see ``--labels`` option) or class number (if no file is provided)
+   * Visualization of the resulting bounding boxes and text labels (from the labels file, see `--labels` option) or class number (if no file is provided)
    * Use of OpenCV for bounding boxes and labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
    * Demonstration of the Async API in action
    * Demonstration of multiple model architecture support (including pre- and postprocessing) in one application

-@endsphinxdirective

 ## How It Works